publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch19/schIX/m__us_usc_t25_s1775.md

         (1) To facilitate the settlement of claims against the State of Connecticut by the Mohegan Tribe.

-        (2) To facilitate the removal of any encumbrance to any title to land in the State of Connecticut that would have resulted from the action referred to in subsection (a) of this section.
+        (2) To facilitate the removal of any encumbrance to any title to land in the State of Connecticut that would have resulted from the action referred to in subsection (a).

 ([Pub.
 L. 103–377, § 2][/us/pl/103/377/s2], Oct.
 19, 1994, [108 Stat.
 3501][/us/stat/108/3501].)